Vtama is a brand-name topical cream that’s prescribed for plaque psoriasis. Vtama contains the active drug tapinarof.

 - swelling under your skin, typically in your eyelids, lips, hands, or feet

 - swelling of your tongue, mouth, or throat

 - trouble breathing

 Call your doctor right away if you have an allergic reaction to Vtama, as the reaction could become severe.
 Call 911 or your local emergency number if your symptoms feel life threatening or if you think you’re having a medical emergency.

-The following information describes Vtama topical* cream dosages that are commonly used or recommended.
+The following information describes the Vtama topical* cream dosage that is commonly used or recommended.
 However, be sure to use the dosage your doctor prescribes for you.
 Your doctor will determine the best dosage to fit your needs.

 * “Topical” means applied to the skin.

 Vtama comes as a cream that you apply to your skin.
 It’s available in one strength: 1%.